-The Binary Principle follows from the combination of the Singularity Principle and the Any-Opposite Principle: the same thing at the same time will be contrary things potentially, but not in full activity at the same time (Met.
+The Binary Principle follows from the combination of the Singularity Principle and the Any Opposite Principle: the same thing at the same time will be contrary things potentially, but not in full activity at the same time (Met.
 IV.5 1009a33).
 This allows Aristotle to say that the same thing (e.g., a statue) can both be (i.e., potentially), and not be (i.e., at-work) at the same time (Met.
 IV.5 1009a22).
 A stone is both hot and cold in the sense that it can be either hot or cold while it is at-work being only one.
 So in a certain way the statue comes to be out of not-being (at-work), but in another sense it comes out of being (potentially).

 The principles can now be combined.
 We may say that a thing possesses a potency just in case

-(1) the very thing which is able to be healthy is also at the same time and for that very reason able to be sick,
+(1) the very thing that is able to be healthy is also at the same time and for that very reason able to be sick,

 (2) the thing with this ability can only be one of these at any one time, either healthy or sick, or something in-between,